 A recent report said that in households with at least $250,000 in bankable assets women control about a third of the wealth.
-That percentage could increase over the next two generations as women are projected to take in 70% of inherited wealth.
+That percentage could increase over the next two generations as women are projected to take in 70% of the inherited wealth.
 Women live longer than men.
 According to Ernst and Young, by 2028, women will control 75% of discretionary spending worldwide.

-To meet the demand of this financial shift, annuities will become more and more in demand.
+To meet the demand of this economic shift, annuities will become more and more in demand.
 The same is true for financial advisors; more women will fill the gap.
 Women and a group tend to need more value in their investing, causing products with true guarantees to become more important.

-- What do you want the annuity to accomplish?
+What do you want the annuity to accomplish?
 Who suggested an annuity to you?
 Were you attracted to the benefits of an annuity without knowing it WAS an annuity?
 Do you have a need in your retirement portfolio for the specific benefits that can provide?

-- Are you aware of the different types of annuities?
+Are you aware of the different types of annuities?
 Annuities fall into two specific types, those sold by security brokers and those sold by insurance agents.
 How do you know what kind of annuity will best serve your needs?
 Are you attracted to any specific rider on an annuity such as an income rider or an enhanced death benefit rider?
 Does a long term care rider appeal to you?
 The bells and whistles of a specific product being presented to you may sound exciting, but they can charge fees and cut into the performance of the annuity.
 Ask for exactly what is being charged for any rider and make sure you understand how the fees can affect long term performance.

-- Liquidity can be an issue, how are your fund accessed?
+Liquidity can be an issue, how are your fund accessed?
 How much can you withdraw annually?
 Can you convert your annuity to income with fees or expenses?

-The benefits annuities provide can be a perfect scenario for women, remember they are smart, value conscious and lean towards guarantees.
+The benefits annuities provide can be a perfect scenario for women, remember they are smart, value-conscious and lean towards guarantees.